elastic/search-ui/ADVANCED.md

 Shows a dropdown for selecting the number of results to show per page.

-Uses [20, 40, 60] as a default options.
+Uses [20, 40, 60] as default options.
 You can use `options` prop to pass custom options.

 **Note:** When passing custom options make sure one of the option values match the current [`resultsPerPage`](#resultsPerPageProp) value, which is 20 by default.
 To override `resultsPerPage` default value [refer to the custom options example](#Example-using-custom-options).